 “It’s our job to help people live the best life they can with the money they’ve got.

 “It isn’t a focus on money and it isn’t a focus on products, those things are secondary.
 Our job is to help people live a life that fulfils them and means something to them with the money that’s available to them to do that.”

-How did Simon’s career lead to becoming an expert in financial planning and wealth management?
+How did Simon’s career lead him to becoming an expert in financial planning and wealth management?

 “I’ve been in the industry for ten years.

-“I decided not to follow through on that as I thought ‘this is going to be four years and a waste of money’.
-So I went to work in a shop.
+After deciding not to follow through with this plan, as he believed it would be a waste of time and money – Simon went to work in a shop.

 “At about 23/24 I got to the point where I had to make a change as there’s a cap on what you can earn in retail.
 I wasn’t being challenged and wasn’t being stretched.

-“Being relatively OCD on detail I did an analysis of barriers to entry and potential rewards and timeline and qualifications.
-I settled on retraining as a financial planner.”
+“Being relatively OCD on details, I did an analysis of barriers to entry and potential rewards and timeline and qualifications.
+So I settled on retraining as a financial planner.”

-Today, and Simon spends his working hours building his client base and looking for ways to add value for those those customers.
+Today, Simon spends his working hours building his client base and looking for ways to add value for his customers.

-“You have people who give their life in service of the business but to such an extend that the business will never serve the life they want to live, as their life has been become defined by a business and isn’t defined by anything greater.
+“You have people who give their life in service of the business, but to such an extent that the business will never serve the life they want to live, as their life has become defined by a business and isn’t defined by anything greater.”